Why become certified?

 Becoming certified involves:

 - taking two FSM Core seminars in two years, one of which can be an FSM Online Course or Video Training

 - attending one advanced seminar in person

 - submitting 10 written case reports using the FSM case report format and

-- completing a 100 question open-book multiple-choice written examination.
+- completing a 100-question open-book multiple-choice written examination with a score of 80% or higher.

 Certification must be renewed every 5 years and at present, there is no charge for certification.